-Using Agile project management methodologies, projects are broken down into sprints or iterations.
-These are short, repeatable phases, typically one to four weeks in length.
-Each sprint should result in a draft, prototype or workable version of the final project deliverable.
+Agile projects are broken down into sprints or iterations — short, repeatable phases, typically one to four weeks long.
+The number and length of the sprints should be determined at the beginning of the project, and each sprint should result in a draft, prototype, or workable version of the final deliverable.

-The purpose of sprints is to break down a project into bite-sized chunks.
-This enables the team to plan a single sprint at a time and adapt future sprints based on the outcome of the sprints already completed.
+Sprints break down a project into bite-sized chunks.
+Teams plan a single sprint at a time and adapt future sprints based on the outcome of the previous one.